 The Department of Mathematics and Computer Science is dedicated to the preparation of students for a dynamic future.
 Our faculty develop curricula that will challenge your curiosity, employ your inventive facilities, and allow you to enjoy the triumph of discovery.
 We follow Euclid's rigorous approach to mathematics while exploring modern topics like sustainability.

 Our faculty are active researchers who provide an outstanding learning environment for students.
 Their research interests are diverse and include pure mathematics, applied mathematics, computer science, functional analysis, algebra, differential geometry, and topology.
-The Computer Science minor is only available on the Staten Island campus.

 CSC 1400; 1410 Computer Science I; II

 CSC 1350 Commercial ComputingCSC 1470 Advanced ProgrammingCSC 2420 Logical Design and Computer ArchitectureCSC 2430 Computer OrganizationCSC 2440 Compiler DesignCSC 2450 Programming LanguagesCSC 2460 SimulationCSC 2470 Operating SystemsCSC 2480 Algorithms and Data StructuresCSC 2490 DatabasesCSC 2500 Data Security and CryptographyCSC 2580 Design and Analysis of AlgorithmsCSC 2590 Introduction to Machine LearningCSC 2640 Networking I-TCP/IPCSC 2720 Computability and Automata